I've been a goal-setter for as long as I can remember...but I haven't always been the best at setting goals or practices that make the most sense.

 This post contains affiliate links to keep the blog running.

 1. Write everything down.

-First, write down all your big goals on paper and make sure to get everything out of your head.
+First, do a brain dump of all your biggest goals and write them down on a sheet of paper.
 Then, think about why you want to achieve the goals that stand out to you the most.
 For example:

 In recent years, studies have shown that writing down your goals increases your chances of achieving them.
 But you'd be surprised how many people I've met who don't engage in this simple habit ✏️.